 The Contact Centre package comes in three types.
 Standard covers voice only, but includes CRM integration – both native and third party – as well as queued callback and web callback systems.
 Customer experience analytics come as standard, and a post-call survey helps you and your employees to hone their service.

 Historic and real time reports are also available, while an internal chat function for agents and supervisors aids business communication.

 The Pro level package includes voice, but also email and chat systems for customers.
 The IVR solution is also enhanced, and capable of more technical requests than that of the Standard suite.

 Ultimate comes with everything above, as well as quality management tools to monitor staff and maximize agent efficiency.
 You'll also get wallboards that can display up to the minute reports clearly and efficiently to keep on top of call volumes minute by minute, second by second.

 8×8's phone service is compatible with any handset.
 You can purchase a range of handsets – including models by Polycom, Yealink, and Cisco – from 8×8, or use your business's existing hardware.
 Calls can also be ported to mobile devices as well as desktop PCs, for total flexibility for your staff.
 Here are a few of the more popular handset choices:

 Yealink W52p DECT Phone

-This handset is available as a bundle can offers both the cordless handset and the wall-mountable DECT base unit, which supports 4 DECT handsets at a time with coverage of up to 200 feet indoors.
+This handset is available as a bundle that offers both the cordless handset and the wall-mountable DECT base unit, which supports 4 DECT handsets at a time with coverage of up to 200 feet indoors.
 You can add repeaters to the base to double that range, however.
-The handset comes with a 1.8-inch color LCD and supports HD wideband audio.
-When fully charged, the battery-operated handset will work for between five and ten hours of talk time or as much as 100 hours of standby time.
-The bundle is $109.99, with additional handsets costing $60.99 each.
+The handset comes with a 1.8-inch color LCD, and supports HD wideband audio.
+When fully charged, the battery-operated handset will work for between five and ten hours of talk time, or as much as 100 hours of standby time.
+The bundle costs $109.99, with additional handsets priced at $60.99 each.